tkhamez/neucore/backend/README.md

 ### Documentation

-The file [doc/API.md](../doc/API.md) is automatically generated from the template file `doc/API.md.tpl`, the route and security configuration from the `config` directory and `web/swagger.json` with:
+The file [doc/API.md](../doc/API.md) is automatically generated from the template file `doc/API.md.tpl`, the route and security configuration from the `config` directory and `web/swagger.json`:
 ```
 bin/doc-api-gen.php
 ```